 Altitude: if you can, you can mimic altitude by hiking and trekking in the hills and mountains.
 If you don't live in the right area for this, don't panic.
 The first two points are the most important.

 Know your body: this is perhaps the most important part.
 If you are questioning your physical abilities, it is wise to get a checkup from your doctor.

 There is no set method for preparing for your hut-to-hut trek.
 Your preparation may depend on the duration, the environment and what you want to achieve.
 Not everyone is a mountain goat.
 Don't overthink your preparation.
 Above all, take it easy and enjoy your time in the mountains.

 Hiking vacation Alps and COVID-19

-- Huts may not operate at full capacity, so be sure to reserve your stay in advance.
+- Not all mountain huts are allowed to operate at full capacity yet, so make sure you book your stay in advance.

 Our Trekking Experts are up to date with the latest COVID-19 measures of the mountain huts and the respective countries.
 You can contact us via this link, we will be happy to advise you.

 Where do I book a hiking vacation in the Alps?

 You can go hiking all by yourself.
 Your flight, your hotel, your hut, your packing list: If you want, you can do that all by yourself too.
 However, booking a hut for your hut-to-hut tour in Austria, finding a suitable hotel in Chamonix or organizing a half-board in the Dolomites can be quite a burden.
 The trekking experts at Bookatrekking.com went before you and together with them, you will find your ideal hiking vacation in the Alps.
 So, if you want to go hiking in the Alps, talk to one of our trekking experts first.